kjohnsonGIS/hello-world/README.md

 # hello-world
 Hi, I like GIS and skiing!
-I'm located around Reno/Tahoe.
+I'm located in the Reno/Tahoe area.